dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 C c = M<C>(); // The static members of C get called
 ```

+Since query expressions are spec'ed as a syntactic rewrite, C# actually lets you use a *type* as the query source, as long as it has static members for the query operators you use!
+In other words, if the *syntax* fits, we allow it!
+We think this behavior was not intentional or important in the original LINQ, and we don't want to do the work to support it on type parameters.
+If there are scenarios out there we will hear about them, and can choose to embrace this later.

 ## Variance safety [§17.2.3.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/interfaces.md#17232-variance-safety)

 Variance safety rules should apply to signatures of static abstract members.
 The addition proposed in